 As an EMBA student, the Career Management Center is designed to provide ongoing professional career development services geared to your needs.
 You’ll find career-related workshops, virtual programs, one-on-one advising, an extensive website, and various networking opportunities and events.
 These resources are dedicated to enhancing professional development for both active job seekers and students who intend to continue working with their sponsoring employers.
 Learn more about career management for EMBA students.

 After I'm admitted, can I defer to a future term?

 As a matter of policy, Columbia Business School does not defer admitted students to future terms.

 What does a typical EMBA calendar look like for the length of the program?

 EMBA students are on a rigorous schedule, given that they also hold full-time jobs.
 View calendars of sample EMBA terms.

-- Update the employment history, activities, educational history, and general information I, II, and III sections of the online application.
+- Update the employment history, educational history, activities, and general information sections of the online application.

-- Submit transcripts of any additional courses taken since your previous application.
+- Submit transcripts of any additional courses you have taken since your previous application.

 - Please remember to indicate the dates and self-reported scores of the standardized tests that you wish to be considered in your admissions decision.